criteo/AFK/docs/docs/SaltStack-OpenConfig/installation.md

 ## How to install

-You need to download the [codebase](https://github.com/criteo/openconfig-saltstack) to a dedicated path on your Salt-master.
+1. Download the [codebase](https://github.com/criteo/openconfig-saltstack) to a dedicated path on your Salt-master.

-Then you must tell the Salt-master that there is a new path to watch.
+2. Add a new path to the `file_roots` section in the Salt-master configuration.

 Example of salt-master configuration:
 ```yaml